HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 • First and foremost, you should spray the cracks, crevices, and joints around your home regularly with a bed bug-repellent spray.

-• Bed bug spray will create a barrier that bed bugs are unlikely to cross.
-Most bed bug sprays are effective for up to 6 months but refer to recommended dosages on the product.
+• Bed bug spray creates a barrier that bed bugs are unlikely to cross.
+Most bed bug sprays are effective for up to 6 months, but refer to the recommended dosages on the product.

 • Next, avoid bringing bed bugs into your house.
 Always clean your luggage thoroughly when you stay in a hotel, and avoid bringing home used furniture or other used cloth products before they have been thoroughly cleaned.

-• If you travel, it’s strongly advised to use a bed bug spray to treat your luggage in the garage before entering the house.
+• If you travel, it’s strongly advised that you treat your luggage with bed bug spray in the garage before entering the house.

 • If you buy used clothing or bedding, bring it directly to the washer and dryer and run both on the “hottest setting” available.